gquintard/varnish-rs/examples/vmod_vfp/README.md

 Varnish Fetch Processors allow a vmod writer to insert themselves into a delivery pipeline and alter an object body as it is being received from the backend.
-In this vmod, we simply lowercase the ascii letters using a VFP named "lower".
+In this vmod, we simply lowercase the ascii letters using a filter processor (VFP) named "lower".

 ```vcl
 // Place import statement at the top of your VCL file